 - 5 km from the finish line.

-Your supporters can follow your live progress by clicking here.
+Your supporters can follow your live progress via the results page.

 To help keep Fiordland National Park rubbish-free, there will be no disposable cups at the checkpoints along the Kepler Track.
 Please bring your own reusable cup or you can purchase one at registration.